-As always with Weapons Locker articles, we are interested in fiction, with an emphasis on comic books, action movies, RPGs and video games.
+As always with Weapons Locker articles, we are interested in fiction.
+With an emphasis on comic books, action movies, RPGs and video games.

 Using shields, part 1

 If you have a shield, it can be used in three distinct ways :

 The Block Combat Manoeuvre is on p149 of Blood of Heroes: Special Edition (BoH:SE).

 Since the Block Manoeuvre bonus depends on the size of the object, we’ll list it in shield stats.

 2/ To increase your combat OV